kaga/kaga.github.io/_posts/2021-03-02-Test-Driven-Development-Part-3.markdown

 ### Creating Stable Modules From the Ground Up

-In this example, the **HTTP Library** handles all the complexity of making a request, such as URL request generation, CSRF token validation, authentication, request optimization etc. It helps abstract away the complexity of making HTTP request.
+In this example, the **HTTP Library** handles all the complexity of making a request, such as URL request generation, CSRF token validation, authentication, request optimization etc. It helps abstract away the complexity of making HTTP requests.
 The **Network Repo** is simply piecing different REST APIs together.

 By creating layers of abstraction so we can put more focus on the higher level of abstractions, and eventually free up our capacity to interact with customer.